top of page

 Bismillahirahmanirraheem,

-As Muslims we are advised by our Prophet PBUH to visit the graves of muslims as a reminder to ourselves of the reality of death and to make du'a to Allah for their peace, mercy and forgiveness.
+As Muslims we are advised by our beloved Prophet PBUH to visit the graves of muslims as a reminder to ourselves of the reality of death and we make du'a to Allah for their peace, mercy and forgiveness.

 Ibn Mas’ud RA reported: The Messenger of Allah, peace and blessings be upon him, said,